-1. Have a plan – If you have a plan, you can work the plan and accomplish your goals.
-If you do not have a roadmap for how you anticipate growing your donor base, strategies that are well thought out, and a way to pull them off, it might be hard to succeed.
+If you have a plan to gain and retain donors, you can work the plan and accomplish your goals.
+You need road map for how you anticipate growing your donor base.
+Develop strategies that are well thought out.
 Just as an organization needs a strategic or business plan, a development staff need a development plan.
 Part of a well-developed plan should include donor acquisition strategies and donor retention strategies.

 It’s hard to find the right people when you don’t know who you are looking for.
 Sit down and look at your database and figure out what your ideal donor profile is.
 Who is already giving regularly?
 Look at all the demographics you collect and see what appears over and over.
 Are your donors mostly women?
 What age is your average supporter?
 How are they coming to you for their first gift?
 What is your average gift?
 Are there any other identifying characteristics like political or religious preferences, socio-economic status, interests, etc?
 Once you narrow down your current donors, you can create a profile to target those who might be more inclined to give to your organization, how to target them, or how to get in front of them.

 For example, if your average donor is a female between 40 and 65 that attends church you might create appeals to have published in bulletins of local churches.
 You might also ask to speak to congregations or women’s groups.
 You might try to get asked to speak at other female-focused groups that have a religious theme.

-4. 7 Donor Touches – As part of your annual development plan, you should have a minimum of 7 donor touches scheduled annually.
+As part of your annual development plan and efforts to gain and retain donors, you should have a minimum of 7 donor touches scheduled annually.
 This does NOT mean 7 ‘asks’.
 Some ‘asks’ are fine, but not 7.
 Please don’t ‘thask’ either.
 That is the not-so-clever art of thanking and asking in the same breath (or mailing as is often the case).
 Your donor touches need to be planned and intentional.
 Some suggestions might be birthday cards, anniversary calls on the date of the donor’s first gift, holiday mailings, newsletters, event invites, and lunch or coffee, etc.